GDSC-MACE/MaceNotes/README.md

 ## General Guidelines :
- - Before working on any issue, kindly go through the instructions given in the [contributing](CONTRIBUTING.md) and readme the file carefully.
+ - Before working on any issue, kindly go through the instructions given in the [contributing guidelines](CONTRIBUTING.md) and readme the file carefully.
  - For each issue, a detailed explanation is mentioned in the issue ticket itself, for more details refer to [figma design](https://www.figma.com/file/zHfpGg2HLJxtMoOxJK1MzG/MaceNotes?node-id=0%3A1).

  - Code for different pages are arranged in seperate folders